1970s Counter Culture Newspapers Collection, 1970-1973 (S1136)

 22 cubic feet, 322 folders, 597 photographs

-The papers of Paul William Preisler, a St. Louis area biochemist, union organizer, lawyer, and photographer, contain correspondence, petitions, suits, newspaper clippings, and photographs.
-Subjects of interest include civil liberties, legislative redistricting, and the Socialist Party of St. Louis.
+The Paul William Preisler Papers document Preisler's career as a union organizer, lawyer, photographer, and biochemist in St. Louis.
+They contain correspondence, legal papers, newspaper clippings, and photographs.
+Subjects of interest include civil liberties, legislative redistricting, and Socialism.
+Photographs include images of Hooverville, Labor leaders, strikes and protests, and political parties.

 Robert S. Saunders Papers, 1893-1973 (S0087)